rapid7/insightconnect-workflows/workflows/Office_365_Analysis/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported. **update the first step with the mailbox and subject to suit your environment** by editing the input with the preset text of `change_me`.
+Once the workflow has been imported, **update the first step with the mailbox and subject to suit your environment** by editing the input with the preset text of `change_me`.

 Additionally, update the predefined `change_me` inputs in _Send Notification Email_ - you can specify the sender of the notification email and who should be notified.
 The **Email To** field accepts a list of email addresses, so if you wish you can add multiple mailboxes to notify.